thomasw/djproxy/README.md

 Using your web server's proxy capabilities in production should be preferred.
 However, if you need to use this in production, it should be sufficiently performant if configured correctly.
-Performance can be further imporved by aggressively caching upstream responses.
+Performance can be further improved by aggressively caching upstream responses.

 ## Installation